nya3jp/bonsai-scheme/README.md

-# MiniLisp
+# Bonsai Scheme

-MiniLisp is a collection of minimal LISP implementations in various programming languages.
+Bonsai Scheme is a collection of minimal Scheme implementations in various programming languages.

 These implementations are toys and not intended for real use.

-Note that one of the goal of MiniLisp implementations is to keep the code short, thus they aggressively omit error handling.

 ## Language Spec

-LISP language implemented here is a subset of Scheme.
+The language implemented here is a subset of Scheme.
 It differs from Scheme in many aspects, but notable differences are:

 - No garbage collection (unless it is easy to support).
 - No macro.
 - No variable-length arguments.
 - Very limited special forms and builtin functions.
+- Sparse error handling.

 Supported features:

 - Types: integer, boolean, nil, pair, symbol, function
-- Special forms: quote, begin, lambda, define, if, cond, let, let*, letrec, set!
+- Special forms: quote, begin, lambda, define, if, cond, let, let\*, letrec, set!
-- Builtin functions: print, +, -, *, /, =, <, <=, >, >=, and, or, not, eq?, cons, car, cdr
+- Builtin functions: print, +, -, \*, /, =, <, <=, >, >=, and, or, not, eq?, cons, car, cdr

 ## Tests